felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

 the class since the user can use common shared serialization facilities (e.g. pickle) to manage disk access.

+### Cohesion & Coupling

+>
+> High cohesion is when you have a class that does a well defined job.
+> Low cohesion is when a class does a lot of jobs that does't have much in common.

+>
+> High coupling is when modules are tightly interconnected via many complex interfaces and information flows.
+> Low coupling is when modules are loosely interconnected and isolated from the implementation details of each other.
+One module can be changed or replaced without impacting other modules.

+Coupling and cohension goes in pairs like the two faces of a coin.

+Cohension is like an onion -- it requires layers to keep things separate and distinct.
+It is not just about the size of your functions but also the relationships with each other.

+Coupling is like a knife -- it cuts through the layers and connects multiple facets.
+It is not just about the number of objects but also the degree of mutual interdependence.

+A good book for this is described in Chapter 10 of [code like a pro] book.

 [python standard library]: https://docs.python.org/3/library/
 [numpy]: https://docs.scipy.org/doc/numpy/
 [sklearn]: https://scikit-learn.org/stable/modules/classes.html
+[code like a pro]: https://livebook.manning.com/book/code-like-a-pro/chapter-10